Termination due to age:

 The more difficult the reintegration into economic life is due to the employee's age, the higher the compensation will be.
 In any case, the compensation may not exceed the equivalent of six months' salary of the employee.

-Start enquiry Download Icon
+Start Request Download Icon

 FAQ: Termination due to age